evolvingstuff/vdw2/content/posts/uk-program-to-increase-vitamin-d-healthy-start-continues-to-be-a-farce.md

 400 IU for women during pregnancy and lactation

-<a href="/posts/overview-pregnancy-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Pregnancy and vitamin D">2000 IU is an absolute minimum</a> some organizations recommend 6,000 IU during pregnancy and lactation
+[2000 IU is an absolute minimum](/posts/overview-pregnancy-and-vitamin-d) some organizations recommend 6,000 IU during pregnancy and lactation

 ### ZERO vitamin D for ages 5-65 unless pregnant or lactating or one of only 2 high risk categories